MikoInSpace/MikoInSpace/ReadMe.md

   <h2>About Me</h2>
 </div>

-- 👩 I'm a **13-year-old** Female Autistic Developer from 🇩🇪 Germany.
+- 👩 I'm a **13-year-old** Female Autistic Space and Rocket Enthusiast from 🇩🇪 Germany.
-- 📚 I'm currently learning more about the [Flipper Zero](https://flipperzero.one) and am trying to get my hands on a [Pwnagotchi](https://pwnagotchi.ai)!
+- 📚 I'm currently learning more about the [Apollo Capsule](https://en.wikipedia.org/wiki/Apollo_%28spacecraft%29)
-- 🐧 I'm also learning more about Linux, specifically [Arch Linux](https://archlinux.org/).

 ---